wp-plugins/spectacula-threaded-comments/readme.txt

 == Changelog ==

+= 2.1.5 =
+*	Added new version of the Japanese translation which covers the three missing string.
+	Fixed issue with the stylesheet selection drop not remembering your choice if you picked "disabled".

 = 2.1.4 =
 *	Added two filters to control the avatar size for those that want or need to roll their own layout.
 The filters are spec_avatar_size_large and